gwhall/gwhall.github.io/_posts/2018-1-10-Coffee blog.md

 <br><br><b>11/30/17</b>
 <br>We are about ready to cup our first samples!
 I explain the process a bit further down.<br>
-We have found, so far, that Lalcafe yeast is ready to wash after 18-21.5 hours Covered buckets are ready to wash after 20 hours.
+We have found, so far, that Lalcafe yeast is ready to wash after 18-21.5 hours.
+ Covered buckets are ready to wash after 20 hours.
 Covering creates anaerobic conditions, which definitely changes what microbial metabolisms occur.
 I still hold the deep desire to ID the microbes, especially after talking to the Japanese guy last night.
-He holds a MS in Ecology and has used 96-well plates with microbial digestion to test soil diversity.
+He holds a M.S. in Ecology and has used 96-well plates with microbial digestion to test soil diversity.
 He has no plate reader here, so just takes a photo- but it is still informative.
 (More improper science in coffee land.)
 He noted that this region has lower microbial diversity compared to Jamaica, no doubt due to the presence of volcanic ash here<br>
 Now that we really have our work schedule down, Jose Juan and I are performing multiple experiments each day.
 Today, we began one that compared stirring the batch with a big wooden spade every 2 hours vs. not, as well as an experiment that compared no pulp (control) vs. 5% pulp (1 lb) added vs. 5% pulp (1 lb) + Lalcafe yeast added.
 <br>
 I’m still keeping my eye on the flies.
 I partly hate them because they bite (they are actually mosquitos, just not the same species that are in the USA..) and their marks itch.. but they also inspire curiosity.
 Today, there are more flies around the covered- only bucket.
 They can still definitely detect volatile chemicals emitted from the fermenting beans because it is not a totally sealed environment.
 I keep wondering.